10 Japanese architects who changed the face of this art

 Tadao Ando

-Born September 13, 1941, Tadao Ando is one of the Japanese architects inspired by the international icon, Le Corbusier.
-He was first attracted to architecture at the age of 15, but then became a boxer and truck driver.
-Between 1962 and 1968, he trained in design concepts through apprenticeships, night classes and exploring the world to study architecture.
+Born on September 13, 1941, Tadao Ando is one of the Japanese architects inspired by the international icon, Le Corbusier.
+He was first attracted to architecture at the age of 15 but later became a boxer and truck driver.
+Between 1962 and 1968, he trained in design concepts through apprenticeships, evening classes, and by exploring the world to study architecture.
 In 1969, he opened his firm Tadao Ando Architectural & Associates.

-In a short time, he won the annual prize of the Architectural Institute of Japan and later, after being accepted by the international community, the Pritzker Prize for Architecture.
-His most famous achievements are the church of light, in Osaka, the water temple, in Hyogo, the 4×4 house, in Hyogo, and the Fabrica research center, in Italy.
-“I would like my architecture to inspire people to use their resources, to move towards the future,” he says.
+In a short time, he won the annual award from the Japan Institute of Architects and later, after being accepted by the international community, the Pritzker Architecture Prize.
+His most famous achievements are the Church of the Light in Osaka, the Water Temple in Hyogo, the 4×4 House in Hyogo, and the Fabrica Research Center in Italy.
+"I would like my architecture to inspire people to use their resources, to move toward the future," he says.

 chichu-art-museum-tadao-ando